Scalp Treatment for Hair Stimulation

 Hair - its quality, fullness, luster and health - is one of prime markers of youthfulness or lack of it.
 The rate of aging rises exponentially after age 40.
 As we approach 50, and then pass that milestone, Mr. Aging starts knocking.
 He knocks on our head - our hair, to be more precise.
 Hair loss around the temples and a receding hairline belie our age like nothing else.

-Switching to raw foods is another reason you need to take care of your scalp daily.
+Adding more raw foods into your diet is another reason you need to take care of your scalp daily.
 Every time you change your diet, your hair will change.
 The raw food diet does work miracles, as most of you already know.
 It can alleviate or eliminate various health problems, and can make you fit and beautiful.
-But switching to 100 percent raw, may at first cause temporary hair loss as the body cleanses itself of old toxins and builds stronger healthier follicles.
-You will have the best hair possible once your body is free of all toxins.
-But to get to this kind of hair, you will have to wait until all the hair you had grown while on your cooked food diet has been replaced.
-It s during this period when your hair is changing is when your scalp needs extra stimulation to speed new hair growth.
+But it's during this period when your hair is changing is when your scalp needs extra stimulation to speed new hair growth.

 Scalp Tonics: Tinctures vs. Oils